 Patients with meniscus tears will complain of pain on either side of the knee.
 Sometimes there is associated swelling of the knee.
 Twisting or squatting can cause increased pain.
 Occasionally, if there is a large meniscus tear, a patient can complain that their knee locks, that is, it gets stuck in a certain position then needs to be “wiggled” to get it back into place.

 Meniscal tears are usually diagnosed from the patients history and physical examination but a Magnetic Resonance Imaging (MRI) scan is very useful for confirming the diagnosis.
-If your knee continues to produce pain, your physician may recommend keyhole or arthroscopic surgery.
+If your knee continues to produce pain, your physician in Singapore may recommend keyhole or arthroscopic surgery.
 However, not all people with a meniscus tear require surgery.
 Some people are able avoid surgery if they can cope with their symptoms.

 A bucket handle tear of the meniscus causing the locking of the knee.